 Purchasing Options: This course is participating in UF All Access, the least expensive and fastest way to get access to your course materials for the semester.
-Please visit the Bookstore All Access Site to opt-in and purchase your required Connect code, which will provide access to the ALEKS homework platform.
-Instructions will also be posted to Canvas.
+Please visit the Bookstore All Access Site to opt-in and purchase your required Connect code.